Documentation

 Default value is `0.15'.

-- `vhl/pulse-iteration-delay'
+- `vhl/animation-frame-interval'

-Delay between iterations of the pulse animation in seconds.
+Delay between animation ticks in seconds.

-Default value is `0.02'.
+Default value is `0.04'.

-- `Vhl/highlight-zero-width-ranges'
+- `vhl/highlight-zero-width-ranges'

 If `t', highlight the positions of zero-width ranges.